iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 - approval gate
 - evidence-pack generator

-This is the first meaningful commercial slice because it solves a painful pre-production problem immediately.
+This is the first meaningful product slice because it solves a painful pre-production problem immediately.

-### Version 1.5: Runtime linkage
+### Version 1.1: Runtime linkage

 Next expansion: